Anti VEGF Therapy

 Eye infections have occurred in patients who have been given Avastin.
 Avastin is given as an off-label use and needs to be re-packaged or compounded to be given as an eye injection.
 The extra step of compounding Avastin increases the risk of infection if not done properly and with sterile technique.

-7) Increased eye pressure
+7) Increased in eye floaters

-8) Rarely, retinal Detachment, bleeding and cataract formation
+8) Retinal Detachment, bleeding and cataract formation

 The conclusion of the August 2011 article in the British Journal of Ophthalmology stated: